Breaches of planning regulations

 How to report a potential breach

-If you think someone may have contravened planning regulations:
+If you think someone may have contravened planning regulations, you can submit a Planning enforcement form.

 - Your name and contact details (email addresses are accepted) - mandatory.